Al Qaeda says hostages in North Africa alive, open to talks

 The French government has said it does not negotiate with hostage takers.

-AQIM said it would soon release a video of the five French hostages and three other Europeans.
+AQIM said it would soon release a video of the five French hostages and three others.

-At least eight French citizens, a Swede, a Dutchman, and a British-South African have been kidnapped in recent years in parts of the Sahara desert.
+At least eight French citizens, a Swede, a Dutchman and a South African have been kidnapped in recent years in parts of the Sahara desert.

 One Frenchman, kidnapped in Nigeria, close to the border with Niger, is believed to be being held by either AQIM or an affiliated group.
 Another was kidnapped last year in Mali, near the Mauritanian border, but Saturday's statement did not appear to refer to either of these.